-Eighth suspect arrested in Netanyahu-linked probe, as judge, lawyer dismissed
+Eighth suspect arrested in Netanyahu-linked probe

 He added that Shaham-Shavit will speak with the ombudsman to bring the internal investigation to a quick conclusion.

+Ofir Strashnov, a lawyer for Poznansky-Katz, defended the judge, saying, "In this case, as well as in all the detention proceedings in which she deliberated, Judge Poznansky-Katz carefully considered every request for detention, and her decisions were always based on pure legal considerations, without any bias or prejudice, while giving priority and reverence to human dignity and liberty."

-A new judge has been put in charge of Case 4000 and will examine all the evidence relating to detention of the suspects.
+A new judge was put in charge of Case 4000 and, after examining all the evidence relating to detention of the suspects, ruled that key suspects would remain in custody.

 Attorney General Avichai Mandelblit said: "The incident described is against the basic principles of the prosecution."

-Note: This story has been updated to reflect new developments.